Donna McNeil

-Donna McNeil is an American arts advocate, author, and curator.
+Donna McNeil (born 1940s) is an American arts advocate, author, and curator.
 She is the founding executive director of the Ellis-Beauregard Foundation and the former director of the Maine Arts Commission.

 Early life and education

 McNeil was born in Würzburg, Germany.
-She was educated at Syracuse University, where she earned a bachelor of fine arts in painting and Harvard University, where she earned a master of arts in liberal studies focussed on art history.
+She was educated at Syracuse University, where she earned a bachelor of fine arts in painting and Harvard University, where she earned a master of arts in liberal studies focused on art history.
 She holds an honorary Ph.D in Fine Arts from the Maine College of Art.

 Career

 She was the co-director of Artists in Context and the former executive director of the Maine Arts Commission.
 She has served as a juror for the National Endowment for the Arts and MacArthur Foundation.

-She is the author of the 2017 book There Has to Be Magic: The Art of Evelyn Kok, which was won the Excellence in Publishing award at the Maine Literary Awards in 2018.
+She is the author of the 2017 book There Has to Be Magic: The Art of Evelyn Kok, which won the Excellence in Publishing award at the Maine Literary Awards in 2018.
 She also wrote Moser: Legacy in Wood about the Thos.
 Moser company, published in 2015.

 Since 2017, McNeil has served as the executive founding director of the Ellis-Beauregard Foundation, an arts grant and residency in Rockland, Maine.